-Since 1976, Gene has been a partner engaged in firm litigation matters.
+Since 1976, Gene has been a partner engaged in various litigation matters.
 He has appeared in various civil (products liability, professional liability and commercial litigation) and criminal cases in state and federal courts.
 He has also argued cases at all levels of the state and federal appellate systems, including the U.S. Supreme Court.

 Gene was elected and served as municipal judge in North Kansas City, Missouri, 1965-1966; elected and served as prosecuting attorney, Clay County, Missouri, 1967-1968; appointed as chief counsel, Criminal Division, Office of the Attorney General, 1969; and first assistant attorney general, State of Missouri, 1969-1973.
 Gene joined the firm in 1973 and he currently serves as the firm’s General Counsel.
 Gene has served on the firm’s Executive Committee (either as an elected and/or ex officio member) for more than 35 years.
 He also served as the firm’s Managing Partner.
 He has been recognized by his college (Achievement Day Honoree), his law school (Lifetime Achievement Award), and a recipient of the KCMBA Dean of the Trial Bar Award.
 He has been listed in the Best Lawyers in America, Missouri & Kansas Super Lawyers and Chambers USA.

-Gene served as chair of the Merit Selection Commission appointed by Senators Bond and Danforth, a member of the Law School Dean Search and Advisory Committee for the University of Missouri – Kansas City School of Law, the Supreme Court Committee on Approved Indictments and Informations, the Committee to Draft a Modern Penal Code, the Supreme Court Committee to Prepare a Trial Judges Bench Book, and the Missouri Council on Criminal Justice, and the Advisory Group appointed by the U.S. District Court, Western District of Missouri under the Civil Justice Reform Act of 1990.
+Gene served as chair of the Merit Selection Commission appointed by Senators Bond and Danforth, a member of the Law School Dean Search and Advisory Committee for the University of Missouri – Kansas City School of Law, the Supreme Court Committee on Approved Indictments and Information, the Committee to Draft a Modern Penal Code, the Supreme Court Committee to Prepare a Trial Judges Bench Book, the Missouri Counsel on Criminal Justice, and the Advisory Group appointed by the U.S. District Court, Western District of Missouri under the Civil Justice Reform Act of 1990.
 He is emeritus trustee of the UMKC Law Foundation, having previously served as its president and a trustee.
-In 1992, he was nominated by then-President George Bush to be a judge of the U.S. District Court, Western District of Missouri (the nomination lapsed upon the adjournment of the U.S. Senate).
+In 1992, he was nominated by then-President George H.W.
+Bush to be a judge of the U.S. District Court, Western District of Missouri (the nomination lapsed upon the adjournment of the U.S. Senate).
 He has been a speaker and participant in litigation and business litigation continuing legal education seminars sponsored by The Missouri Bar, Kansas City Metropolitan Bar Association and the University of Missouri – Kansas City School of Law.